Matthewalvarado25/azure-network-protocols/README.md

 Observe DNS traffic
 - In Wireshark, filter for DNS traffic only
-- In your Windows 10 VM inside the command line, use nslookup to see what google.com and disney.com’s IP addresses are and observe the DNS traffic being shown in WireShark
+- In your Windows 10 VM in the command line, use nslookup to see what google.com and disney.com’s IP addresses are and observe the DNS traffic being shown in WireShark

 <p>